Battle of Siffin: Content of the agreement

-The arbitration agreement was written and signed by both parties on 15 Safar 37 (2 August 657).
+The arbitration agreement was written and signed by both parties on 15 Safar, 37AH (2 August, 657 AD).
 Abu Musa and Amr represented Ali and Mu'awiya, respectively.
-The two representatives committed to meet on neutral territory, to adhere to the Quran and Sunna and to save the community from war and division, a clause added evidently to appease the peace party.
-Citing Ibn Muzahim, Ayoub gives additional details: The arbitrators were to find guidance in the "uniting" and not "dividing" Sunna of Muhammad, and to do so only if they could not find their answer in the Quran.
+The two representatives committed to meet on neutral territory, to adhere to the Quran and Sunnah and to save the community from war and division, a clause added evidently to appease the peace party.
+Citing Ibn Muzahim, Ayoub gives additional details: The arbitrators were to find guidance in the "uniting" and not "dividing" Sunnah of Muhammad, and to do so only if they could not find their answer in the Quran.
 Making peace was the only objective listed in the agreement, which also guaranteed the safety of the arbitrators and made their ruling binding.
 The agreement also initially referred to Ali by his official title of amir al-mu'minin (lit. 'commander of the faithful') but this was omitted at the behest of Mu'awiya, or Amr ibn al-As.
 This was pressed by al-Ash'ath upon Ali, who reluctantly accepted it, apparently comparing it with the Treaty of Hudaybiyya, in which Muhammad was not referred to as the messenger of God at the request of the infidels.
 Variations of this account are given by al-Tabari, Ibn Muzahim, al-Kufi, and Ibn Abi'l-Hadid.
 The agreement thus treated Ali and Mu'awiya as equal contenders for the caliphate, rather than a rebellious governor against the incumbent caliph.
 The two arbitrators were given a year to come to a decision, or until the end of Ramadan, some seven months later, but this deadline was flexible.
 In case they failed, hostilities would resume.
 Two days after this agreement both armies left the battlefield.